-As part of Phase 1, the Government of Indonesia has entered into bilateral partnerships with the Governments of Norway, the United States, Australia and others, and is participating in international programmes such as the FCPF and UN-REDD, which aim to build capacity and readiness for REDD+ (outlined below).
+As part of Phase 1, the GoI has entered into bilateral partnerships with the Governments of Norway, the United States, Australia and others, and is participating in international programmes such as the FCPF and UN-REDD, which aim to build capacity and readiness for REDD+ (outlined below).

-A concrete outcome to date is the establishment of a UN-REDD Programme Management Unit (PMU) within the Ministry of Forestry (MoFor), which aims to assist the Government of Indonesia in establishing and organising a fair, equitable and transparent REDD+ architecture and build REDD+ capacity.
+A concrete outcome to date is the establishment of a UN-REDD Programme Management Unit (PMU) within the MoFor, which aims to assist the GoI in establishing and organising a fair, equitable and transparent REDD+ architecture and build REDD+ capacity.
 Another key domestic readiness activity has been the creation of the REDD+ Task Force under the coordination of the President's Delivery Unit for Development Monitoring and Oversight (UKP4), which has begun planning capacity building and knowledge sharing activities such as workshops relating to REDD+ readiness.
-At the Provincial level, both the REDD+ Task Force and UN-REDD Indonesia have identified pilot provinces (Central Kalimantan and Central Sulawesi, respectively) for the implementation and testing of sub-national REDD+ demonstration activities, which have begun implementation in 2011.
+At the Provincial level, both the REDD+ Task Force and UN-REDD Indonesia have identified pilot provinces (Central Kalimantan and Central Sulawesi, respectively) for the implementation and testing of sub-national REDD+ activities, which are due to begin implementation in 2011.